data-niklas/os/README.md

 # Omnisearch (os)
 A universal search engine.
 Image your browser URL bar search, but global and extendable.

+## Status
+Mostly complete and will be in low maintenance mode.

 ## Features
-- Plugins: Extend the search sources
-- Different UI backends: Wayland layer / CLI
+- Different UI backends: Wayland layer / CLI (gtk, ratatui, egui)
+- Lots of different sources
+- Fast (multi-core loading)

 ## Current sources
+- Stdin: Dmenu support
 - Applications: Launch linux applications using the XDG specification
 - Systemctl: Shutdown / Reboot / Suspend your PC

 - Cliphist: Display your recent clipboard entries using cliphist
+- Linkding: List bookmarks from a linkding instance
+- Duckduckgo: Search directly in Duckduckgo
+- Zoxide: List zoxide directories
+- Hstr: Display recent commands
+- Eval: Adds math support and support for simple expressions
+- SearchSites: Search in external websites.
+Define a prefix for each website.

 ## Roadmap
 - [X] Default search source (dmenu like search)